-- Attendees to gain a clear understanding of the new safeguarding responsibilities for Local Authorities and their partners under the Care Act 2014.
+- gain a clear understanding of the new requirements for SARs under the Care Act 2014

 Who should attend?